 Changed Scroll Direction

-I’m using a normal mouse with a scroll wheel.
-So the default feels very un-natural.
+If using a normal mouse with a scroll wheel.
+The default “natural” feels very un-natural.

 Change Modifier keys

 Map the windows key to the command key.

 I like the maximum amount of screen space I can get.
 So of course I hide the dock.